 Pool noodles are fun for kids enjoying a summer swim, but they’re also incredibly useful for DIY projects and creative solutions to problems around the home.
 They can even be used to make fun or helpful items for our dogs.
 Here are eight life hacks for dogs using pool noodles.

-While it’s always a wonderful treat to have fresh fruits and veggies available, it’s important to note that gardens and gardening can be a veritable hazard for those who own dogs.
+While it’s always a wonderful treat to have fresh fruits and veggies available, it’s important to note that gardens and gardening can be veritable hazards for those who live with dogs.
 Chemicals, sharp tools, and even plants, themselves, can can quickly cause an emergency for dogs.

 The temperatures are warming up, and summer is in full swing.
 It’s a time for fun outdoor adventures, and for many of us that means camping, especially if we can bring our dogs along.
 Here are a few tips to get prepared and maximize the camping fun with your dog!

 One of the most preventable causes of deadly heat stroke and dehydration in dogs is being left in hot cars.
-Here are seven of the best window smashing to save dogs from hot cars caught on video.
+Here are seven times heroes smashed windows to save dogs from hot cars, caught on video.

 Summer has officially started, and the dog days will be here again before you know it.
-July is National Beat The Heat Month–a reminder to us all to keep our pups cool on these hot summer days.
-Here are a few ways pups won’t let anything stop them from staying cool while being cool.
+July is National Beat The Heat Month — a reminder to us all to keep our pups cool on these hot summer days.
+Here are a few pups who won’t let anything stop them from staying cool while being cool.